ogdendavis/saratogaspringsdoodles/src/cms/litters/aspen-and-tbd.md

 size:
   min: 25
   max: 35
-colors: Black Tri
+colors: Black Tri, Black Phantom
 date: 2021-07-04T06:00:00.000Z
 ---
  This will be Aspen's first litter!
 We are excited to see the beautiful puppies she will produce, they will have amazing temperaments and personalities.
-Murphy DOB 5/19/17 is an outside stud, genetic tested, OFA elbows, heart and hips all normal.
-ATAT, KYKY, EE, DD, n/F, n/C, N/S, Bb, CDPA, CDDY, DM, NEwS, PRA, vWD1 all clear
+Everest is a Chocolate Mini F1B Bernedoodle.
+He carries at/at and ky/ky, D/D. F/IC, and carries one copy of the parti gene, S/sp.
+He weighs 17 pounds.
+Everest is clear of 184 conditions that Embark tests for including: VWF,CMTP,IVDD,HEXB,ATF2-NEWS,DM.